LeaderPortfolio

 The Full Dossier

 Anu Aga was born on August 3, 1942, in Bombay (now Mumbai) to a Parsi Zoroastrian family.
-She graduated with a B.A. in Economics from St. Xavier's College, Mumbai, and went on to earn a post-graduate degree in medical and psychiatric social work from the Tata Institute of Social Sciences (TISS), Mumbai.
-Her academic journey included a Fulbright Scholarship, which allowed her to study in the United States for four months.
+She graduated with a B.A. in Economics from St. Xavier's College, Mumbai, and later pursued post-graduation in medical and psychiatric social work from the Tata Institute of Social Sciences (TISS), Mumbai.
+She also was a Fulbright Scholar.

 Rise to Success

-Anu's career took a significant turn in 1985 when she joined Thermax, an energy and environment engineering business, initially working in human resources from 1991 to 1996.
-After the death of her husband, Rohinton Aga, she took over as Chairperson of Thermax in 1996.
-Under her leadership, Thermax saw substantial growth.
-She retired from the role in 2004, handing over the reins to her daughter, Meher Pudumjee.
+Anu Aga's career took a significant turn in 1985 when she joined Thermax, an energy and environment engineering business.
+She initially headed the human resources division from 1991 to 1996.
+Following the death of her husband in 1996, Anu Aga took over as the Chairperson of Thermax.
+During her tenure, she successfully led the company, contributing to its growth until her retirement in 2004.
+Aga was known for her transparency in corporate governance.
+Under her leadership, Thermax grew in size and profits.

 Key Business Strategies